Do The Work

 You are not fighting a lack of preparation, talent, or resources.
 You are fighting the voice inside your head that wants to keep you safe and small.
 The way through is simple.

+Begin.
+Stay stupid.
+Trust what you feel.
+Move fast.
+Let the unconscious help.
+Let the universe help.
 And keep going, even when the fear kicks in, because fear is proof you’re aimed in the right direction.